 Warren believes that U.S. trade policies have crushed the middle class.
-She opposes USMCA unless changes are made to better protect working families.
+She has opposed USMCA unless changes are made to better protect working families.
 In contrast to President Trump, she would not push another country to extend exclusivity periods for prescription drugs as part of a trade agreement.
+She opposes TPP, and she has been critical of China's entry into the WTO.